 The DMS offers regular consulting on experimental design, data analysis, and statistical power considerations to all investigators affiliated with the UK-ADRC.
 This Core is integrated into the UK-ADRC by providing a link among its data, modern analytic methodology, and the science practiced by UK-ADRC and affiliated investigators who represent a wide variety of disciplines conducting dementia research.

 Richard Kryscio, PhD, DMS Director

 Clinical Resources and Community Registry Database

-We maintain a Community Registry Database of participants aged 65 and older from the local geographic area who responded to a letter and questionnaire.
-Demographic information entered into the database includes: birth date, gender, education, race, income and self-rated health status.
+We maintain a Community Registry Database of participants ages 65 and older from the local geographic area who responded to a letter and questionnaire.
+Demographic information entered into the database includes: birth date, gender, education, race, income, and self-rated health status.
 This database is used to recruit participants for our longitudinal cohorts and is popular with local aging researchers who require older participants with particular demographic profiles.

 Gregory Jicha, MD, PhD

 Phone Number(859) 323-5550

 To discuss collaboration, please contact the center director, Linda J. Van Eldik, PhD at 859-323-6040.